 Bug zappers have been around longer than you probably think.
 An early prototype featured an electric light and a chunk of bait encased within an electrified cage.
 Insects, attracted by the light and bait, were electrocuted when they touched the cage.

-Choosing the Best Bug Zapper
+Choosing a Bug Zapper

 Here are the different types of bug zappers you’ll find on the market today.

 - Plug-in zappers: The majority of bug zappers are powered by electricity, so you’ll need an exterior outlet if you plan to put one outdoors.
 Alternately, you can use an extension cord—just ensure that it’s labeled for outdoor use.
 Indoor zappers plug into an interior outlet.

 - Battery operated zappers: Intended for camping, tailgating, and other outdoor activities where electricity isn’t available, these lightweight, portable zappers can be hung in trees or set on a table.
 Racquet-type zappers (swing them at insects as you would a flyswatter) operate exclusively on batteries.